 Game of Thrones fans love their merch, and the managers of the Game of Thrones Instagram account plan to take that fact straight to the bank.

-Crossfit is attempting to serve an international audience from one account, and that’s no easy feat.
+Crossfit is attempting to serve an international audience from one account, and that’s no easy feat (talk about a killer workout).
 Yes, a lot of brands do it, but Crossfit isn’t promoting a product; they are promoting a lifestyle.
-Going international, covering all those lifestyles (which include a variety of cultures and traditions) is tough.
+Going international and covering all those lifestyles (which include a variety of cultures and traditions) is tough.

 I won’t congratulate Crossfit on the quality of their photography/videography because, frankly, I think they can do better.
 However, I do commend the brand on staying so true to brand and utilizing their resources.

-The brand made use of Instagram Live (later shared to their Instagram Story), user-generated content, and influencer marketing, all in one story, which is pretty incredible.
-Their Instagram content also covers their brand pillars of food, fitness, community, and jockish humor.
+The brand used Instagram Live (later shared to their Instagram Story), user-generated content, and influencer marketing, all in one story, which is pretty incredible.
+Their Instagram content also covers their brand pillars of food, fitness, community and jockish humor.

-Say you are dating a nice boy and want him to remember you even when he is chillin’ on the porcelain throne.
+Say you are dating a nice boy and want him to remember you no matter where he is.
 What do you do?
 Take a super cute selfie, and make it his phone’s background photo without his permission.
 Duh.
 Unforgettable.

 This sort of engagement is pretty common.
 Many brands prompt users to capture the perfectly proportioned Instagram Story images to later use as extraordinary phone display images (and Snapchat Stories).
 With a phone background like this, friends of the Taco Bell fan will likely see a tenfold increase in instances of, “Want to go to Taco Bell?”

-In short, if you are confident your team produces content that captivates, engages, and serves your audience, begin testing out that content on Instagram Stories.
+As we’ve seen, there are a plethora of ways your brand can use Instagram Stories.
+If you are confident your team produces content that captivates, engages and serves your audience, begin testing out that content on Instagram Stories.
 You’ll be happy you did.